What Is a Cornice vs Valance & Should I add it to My Window?

 Let Factory Direct Blinds Assist You

 Either a cornice or a valance can be a great addition to your window treatments, but you do want to make sure to choose them carefully, especially if you end up going the custom route.
-If you need help to figure out the rest of your window treatments, including budget blinds, feel free to browse our large selection of blinds and shades or check out our guide for how to measure for blinds.
+If you need help choosing the perfect window treatments, including budget blinds and cellular shades, feel free to explore our extensive collection.